DC Black Label: The Sandman Universe

-In August 2018, The Sandman Universe was unveiled by creator Neil Gaiman, initially published under Vertigo.
-DC closed Vertigo in January 2020 as part of a reorganization of age-directed imprints.
-All Sandman Universe titles are currently published under DC Black Label.
+The line was launched in order to celebrate the 30th anniversary of Neil Gaiman's The Sandman (1989–1996) and for Vertigo's 25th anniversary.
+The line began in August 2018 with The Sandman Universe being unveiled by creator Neil Gaiman.
+This line was initially published under the Vertigo label, but DC closed the Vertigo line in January 2020 as part of a reorganization of age-directed imprints.
+All Sandman Universe titles were published under DC Black Label, but with Vertigo's relaunch in 2024, the Sandman Universe reverted back to Vertigo Comics.

 Hill House Comics

 Hill House Comics is a pop-up horror line of comics founded and curated by Joe Hill under DC Black Label.
-The first release, Basketful of Heads #1, written by Joe Hill, was released on October 30, 2019.
+The first title, Basketful of Heads #1, written by Joe Hill, was released on October 30, 2019.
 There is also a backup story, Sea Dogs, written by Joe Hill in every comic series, with each chapter of this story following the order of when each comic issue under Hill House Comics was released.
+A Sea Dogs trade paperback was published in a trade paperback format as part of a Hill House Box Set that collected all the backup stories and added additional pages.
+The latest series in this imprint, Refrigerator Full of Heads was a sequel to the first series released and concluded in April 2022.

 Murphyverse

-In March 2020, following the success of Batman: White Knight and Batman: Curse of the White Knight, both comics created by Sean Murphy, it was reported that DC was interested in creating a mini-imprint centered around Murphy's works.
-Referred to as the "Murphyverse", the imprint intends to feature limited series set in the shared universe first established in the White Knight series.
+By March 2020, following the success of Batman: White Knight (2017–2018) and Batman: Curse of the White Knight (2019–2020), both comics created by Sean Murphy, DC was reportedly interested in creating a mini-imprint centered around Murphy's works.
+Referred to as the "Murphyverse", the imprint features limited series set in the shared universe first established in the White Knight series.
+The main line titles in this universe have been written and drawn by Murphy himself, with spin-offs being written and drawn by other creators.

-Collected editions
+Collected edition

+DC Black Label reprinted material

+A number of series that were reprinted under this label were original titles originally published under DC Vertigo, WildStorm or titles originally published by DC Comics.